Cancelling* a HELP debt under 'Special Circumstances'

 On this page

-You can only have your HELP debt cancelled* under particular circumstances.
-There are no provisions under the Higher Education Support Act 2003 (HESA) to have your HELP debt cancelled if you have successfully completed your unit of study.
+You can only have your HELP (including VET Student Loans) debt cancelled* under particular circumstances.
+There are no provisions under the Higher Education Support Act 2003 (HESA) or the VET Student Loans Act 2016 to have your HELP debt cancelled under special circumstances if you have successfully completed your unit of study.

 If you withdrew from a unit after the census date because you changed your mind, you are legally obliged to repay your HELP debt and will not be able to apply to have your HELP debt cancelled.

 If you did not successfully complete the requirements of a unit, or you withdrew from a unit after the census date because you became seriously ill or because of other ‘special circumstances’, you can apply to your approved education provider (provider) to have your HELP debt cancelled (and your FEE HELP balance re-credited if applicable).
 See Withdrawing from study for further information.*sometimes called remitting